 FMIGs are active at nearly every medical school across the country.
 The Program of Excellence Award aims to celebrate the contributions these groups make to the specialty of family medicine by honoring a variety of applicant types.
 Some programs have an established record of high achievement and strong advising and support, while other programs may be new to their campus or have a defined area of focus throughout the year.
 The AAFP is proud to recognize the unique achievements of all such FMIGs through the Program of Excellence Award.

-Program of Excellence Award winners are recognized each year at the AAFP National Conference of Family Medicine Residents and Medical Students in Kansas City.
-All FMIG leaders and members from award-winning FMIGs are invited to the stage during the FMIG Network breakfast and presented with a plaque to display back at school.
+Program of Excellence Award winners are recognized each year at the AAFP National Conference of Family Medicine Residents and Medical Students.
+All FMIG leaders and members from award-winning FMIGs are presented with a plaque to display back at school, and celebrated during a collective event.

-Additionally, two winning schools receive a $600 cash prize each.
+Additionally, two winning schools each receive a $600 cash prize.

 Family medicine interest groups are eligible to apply if: